Plumas County, California: Scenic byways

 The Feather River National Scenic Byway follows the Middle and North Forks of the Feather River, traversing steep canyon walls and high mountain valleys.
 The route features grasslands, oak woodlands, mixed conifer, and high desert chaparral.
 It begins in the Sacramento Valley, following the Feather River Canyon and entering Plumas County just west of Storrie.
 As it gains elevation, it climbs over the crest of the Sierra and passes through Quincy and Portola, eventually reaching the Middle Fork of the Feather River and following it to its headwaters in Sierra Valley.
 After going through Beckwourth Pass, the route terminates at Hallelujah Junction on Highway 395.

 The southernmost point of the Volcanic Legacy Scenic Byway, Lake Almanor, is in Plumas County.
 The route spans 500 miles between California and Oregon and has views of dramatic volcanic landscapes, including nearby Lassen Peak.

 The Scenic Byway Link is the section of Highway 89 that connects the Volcanic Legacy and Feather River Scenic Byways.
 Featuring the alpine meadows of Indian Valley, the rushing waters of Indian Creek, and views of Mt.
 Hough and the surrounding mountains, the route is about 18 miles long.

 Public transit

 Plumas Transit Systems, operated by the county, provides local service in Quincy and routes to Chester and Portola.

 Airports

 Gansner Field is a general aviation airport near Quincy.
 Rogers Field is near Chester; in addition to its civil-aviation role it also serves as the Chester Air Attack Base, a logistical and coordination facility for the California Department of Forestry's aerial firefighting (both fixed-wing and helicopter).
 Resources include fueling, retardant loading, communications, and some quartering for aircrew and ground firefighting teams.
 Nervino Airport is in Beckwourth, east of Portola.
+The closest major airport is in Reno.